List of RWBY characters: Tyrian Callows

-A pale psychopathic scorpion Faunus with a long, black braided ponytail and yellow eyes that turn purple while striking with his stinger, showing himself to be extremely devoted to Salem.
+A pale psychopathic scorpion Faunus with a long, black braided ponytail and yellow eyes that turn purple while striking with his stinger, showing himself to be extremely devoted to Salem and aware of her true goal.
 He wields The Queen's Servants, which are a pair of wrist-mounted blades with gun barrels.
 His Semblance allows him to channel his Aura at his hand and slice through another's Aura to cause severe damage.
-Tyrian was a serial killer in Anima who escaped capture when the prison cargo ship carrying him was attacked by Grimm and he joined Salem afterward.
-In Volume 4 Tyrian is assigned by Salem to find and capture Ruby.
-However, while catching up to Team RNJR, Tyrian is forced to retreat after Ruby cut off his tail when he poisoned Qrow.
-In Volume 6, Tyrian is outfitted with a new bionic tail developed by Watts and accompanies the scientist to Atlas.
-Near the end of Volume 7, Tyrian kills Clover with Qrow's weapon.

 Tyrian alludes to the scorpion from The Scorpion and the Frog while named after a shade of purple.